-3.6 PLAN OF SUBDIVISION
+3.6 Plan of Subdivision

-A licensed land surveyor should be contacted to prepare the necessary plans of subdivision and documentation for the subdivision application.
+Following design and approval of the subdivision plan, a licensed land surveyor should be contacted to prepare plans of subdivision for certification under the Subdivision Act 1988.

 The plan of subdivision shall be in accordance with any approved Functional Layout Plan(s) prepared in accordance with this Manual.